emmett-framework/emmett/docs/quickstart.md

 Let's we see how to build URLs with our routing rules.

 ### Building URLs
-Weppy provides a useful method to create URLs.
+Emmett provides a useful method to create URLs.

 ```python
 from emmett import App, url